-Violence since October 2015 has killed 235 Palestinians, 36 Israelis, two Americans, one Jordanian, an Eritrean and a Sudanese national, according to an AFP count.
+Since October 2015, 249 Palestinians, 40 Israelis, two Americans, a Jordanian, an Eritrean and a Sudanese have been killed in a wave of violence, according to an AFP count.

-Most of the Palestinians killed were carrying out alleged knife, gun or car-ramming attacks.
+Most of the Palestinians killed were accused by Israel of carrying out a knife, gun or car-ramming attacks.

-Others were shot dead during protests or clashes, while some were killed in Israeli air strikes on the Gaza Strip.
+Others were shot dead during protests or clashes, while some died in Israeli air strikes on Gaza.

 Many analysts say Palestinian frustration with the Israeli occupation, settlement building in the West Bank, stalled peace efforts and their own fractured leadership have helped feed the unrest.